Court docs: Spokane Valley attempted murder suspect shot man at car wash over yellow Beetle

 On May 6, Robby Heaton reported two of his cars had been stolen, including a yellow Volkswagen Beetle.
 He believed Sabrina Heaton, his ex-wife, had taken the car, and he warned police she was armed with a pistol, according to court documents.

-Sabrina Heaton arrived in a black VW Beetle at about 6:40 p.m. demanding her car back, he said.
+Sabrina Heaton arrived in a black VW Beetle at about 6:40 p.m. demanding the car, he said.
 Carson was quick to oblige and said he would grab his stuff from the car and take his keys off the key ring, he told police.

-But Heaton threated to shoot Carson, saying "I swear to God, I'll kill you!
-I need the car now!," according to court documents.
+But Heaton threatened to shoot Carson, saying "I swear to God, I'll kill you!
+I need the car now!" according to court documents.

-Carson's girlfriend told police Heaton went to the black Beetle, got a stungun and threated to hit her boyfriend with it.
+Carson's girlfriend told police Heaton went to the black Beetle, got a stun gun and threatened to use it on Carson .
 A few moments later, she returned to the black Beetle and grabbed a pistol, the girlfriend told police.

 Heaton held the gun at the back of Carson's neck and said "I'm going to kill you (expletive)," before Carson tried to overpower her, the girlfriend told police.

-Note: Editor's Note: A previous version of the story incorrectly indicated which Heaton allegedly lent Carson the yellow beetle.
-Sabrina Heaton allegedly lent the vehicle.